analysiscenter/batchflow/doc/index.md

 ```python
 dirs_index = FilesIndex("/path/to/archive/2016-*/scans/*", dirs=True)
 ```
-Here `dirs_index` will contain an ordered list of all subdirectories names.
+Here `dirs_index` will contain a list of all subdirectories names.

 ### Numerous sources
-If files you are interested in are located in different places you may still build an index:
+If files you are interested in are located in different places you may still build one united index:
 ```python
 dataset_index = FilesIndex(["/current/year/data/*", "/path/to/archive/2016/*", "/previous/years/*"])
 ```